Near-optimal Policy Optimization Algorithms for Learning Adversarial Linear Mixture MDPs: THE PROPOSED ALGORITHM

-When the size of the state space $\cS$ is too large or even infinite, it is not computationally efficient.
-However, in Line \ref{algorithm:line8}, we do not need to calculate the $\pi_h^k$ for all state $s$ and we only need the value of policy $\pi_h^k$ for state $s_h^k$ , which can be calculated as follows
+which leads to an $O(|\cS||\cA|K)$ computation complexity.
+In order to make the computation more efficient for large state space or even continuous state space $\cS$, an alternative approach is to calculate the policy $\pi_h^k(\cdot|s_h^k)$ directly.
+More specifically, in Line \ref{algorithm:line8}, we only need the value of policy $\pi_h^k$ for state $s_h^k$ , which can be calculated as follows